Variety Artists Club of New Zealand

 The Variety Artists Club of New Zealand Inc (VAC) is a non-for-profit organisation and show business club.
 It was founded in 1966 and became an incorporated society in 1972.
 The VAC was formed to promote goodwill within the New Zealand entertainment industry and foster a spirit of loyalty, friendship and cooperation between members.
 Each year the VAC presents a number of New Zealand entertainment awards including the prestigious Benny Award.

 Formation and history

 The Variety Artists Club of New Zealand Incorporated (VAC) was formed in 1966 with the name of The Variety Artists Convention.
-Founder members include Les Andrews QSM, Edgar and Doris Benyon, Lou Clauson QSM, Dave Cowel, Peter Evans, Eddie and Elaine Hegan, Chic Littlewood, Pat McMinn OBE, Simon Mehana, Sally Metzger, Peter Newberry, Mary Throll, George Tumahai and Jon Zealando.
+Founder members include Les Andrews QSM, Edgar and Doris Benyon, Dave Cowel, Peter Evans, Eddie and Elaine Hegan, Chic Littlewood, Pat McMinn OBE, Simon Mehana, Sally Metzger, Peter Newberry, Mary Throll, George Tumahai and Jon Zealando.
 The name was changed to The Variety Artists Club in 1968.
 In 1972 the club became an incorporated society.
 The same year the VAC Benevolent Fund was established to serve as an aid to variety performers who were experiencing financial hardship.